 Depending on the show, she might only display this quality when first encountered to show that she's the Girl of the Week, or she might be blurry all the time.
 She'll never be blurry when a man is in the shot with her, unless they're kissing.
 Closeups tend to have the most blur.

 Named for the Gaussian Blur effect in photo editing software.
 Also, she may arouse a viewer's desire to degauss his screen.
 That is, until he remembers it's LCD...

-This may come from a practice in the early days of film making when a piece of gauze, a sheer stocking, or Vaseline was placed over the lens of the camera to blur the image of the actresses and hide imperfections on the face.
-Popularized by the fabulous Carole Lombard, who spent her time in the hospital after suffering a serious facial injury devising ways in which she could hide her eventual scar.
-If she didn't invent the Gaussian blur, she knew the person who did.
+This may come from a practice in the early days of filmmaking, when a piece of silk or gauze, a sheer stocking, or a smear of Vaseline was placed over the lens of the camera to blur the image of the actresses and hide imperfections on the face.
+Popularized by the fabulous Carole Lombard, who spent her time in the hospital after suffering a serious facial injury devising ways in which she could hide her eventual scar; if Lombard didn't invent the Gaussian blur, she knew the person who did.
 Some have suggested that with the inception of High Definition film and television, which naturally shows more imperfections, the soft focus trick might make a return to compensate.

-A more limited, so to speak, application of the technique was used during the days of the Hays Code to make sure that women in low-cut dresses weren't displaying their cleavage in too much detail, thus corrupting innocent youth.
+A more limited, so to speak, application of the technique was used during the days of The Hays Code to make sure that women in low-cut dresses weren't displaying their cleavage in too much detail, thus corrupting innocent youth.
 A limited portion of gauze or stocking, held in a frame, could be used to blur the "offending" anatomy and render it suitable for viewers.

 Compare Bishie Sparkle.